1 What is LPG?

 2 LPG Storage: Key influences

-The construction of a bulk storage facility for LPG has a few key influences which need to be considered to safely and effectively store LPG in a bulk installation.
+A few key influences need to be considered when constructing a bulk storage facility for LPG, which can be safely and effectively stored in a bulk installation.

 2.1 Location

-The location of the facility can in some cases greatly influence the properties of the LPG being stored due to the ambient conditions on-site.
-The vapour pressure of LPG varies according to the temperature of the surroundings and in areas of higher ambient temperatures, a higher pressure will be required to liquefy the LPG.
-A graphical presentation of the changes in vapour pressure for propane due to temperature is indicated in Figure 1.
+The location of the facility can, in some cases, greatly influence the properties of the LPG being stored due to the ambient conditions on-site.
+The vapour pressure of LPG varies according to the temperature of the surroundings, and in areas of higher ambient temperatures, a higher pressure will be required to liquefy the LPG.
+Figure 1 indicates a graphical presentation of the changes in vapour pressure for propane due to temperature.
 The graph is derived from the available vapour pressure data (Green, 2008).

 LPG Storage

-As can be seen in the figure above the difference in vapour pressure between 300K (26.85°C) and 315K (41.85°C) is 10 and 14.3 bar.
-Close consideration should therefore be taken regarding ambient temperatures as this can be hazardous with regards to chosen design pressures of the vessels.
+As can be seen in the figure above, the difference in vapour pressure between 300K (26.85°C) and 315K (41.85°C) is 10 and 14.3 bar, respectively.
+Therefore, close consideration should be taken regarding ambient temperatures, as this can be hazardous to the chosen design pressures of the vessels.
 In other words, higher ambient temperatures will require higher design pressures to ensure a safe design.

 2.2 Logistics

 Logistics regarding site access and transportability of materials can be another hurdle that has to be overcome when designing bulk facilities.
-Larger vessels might be challenging to be transported as pre-fabricated; since the road, rail or port facilities might not be able to accommodate the large sizes.
+Larger vessels might be challenging to transport as prefabricated since the road, rail, or port facilities might not be able to accommodate them.

-These vessels will have to be transported in either pre-fabricated section or as material sheets that will have to be assembled or bent on site.
-Both options, however, require on-site construction and therefore certain allowances with regards to plot space allocation will have to be considered for construction of the vessels on site.
+These vessels will have to be transported in either prefabricated sections or as material sheets that must be assembled or bent on site.
+Both options, however, require on-site construction, and therefore, certain allowances regarding plot space allocation will have to be considered for construction of the vessels on site.

-In conjunction with the aforementioned logistical constraints, should the decision be made for on-site construction of the vessels whether it be in sections or from the ground up, constructability should be taken into account.
+In conjunction with the aforementioned logistical constraints, constructability should be taken into account when deciding to build the vessels on-site, whether in sections or from the ground up.

-For on-site construction adequate room for the necessary construction, facilities should be allowed for and considered before the decision is made to complete on-site construction.
-Smaller vessels can be used for example; like in the case of multiple smaller bullets, but this will, in turn, lead to much more piping and connection materials, whilst the total storage allowable will also decrease to more sections with additional safety distances to adhere to.
+For on-site construction, adequate room for the necessary construction and facilities should be allowed and considered before the decision is made to complete on-site construction.
+Smaller vessels can be used, for example, like in the case of multiple smaller bullets, but this will, in turn, lead to much more piping and connection materials, whilst the total storage allowable will also decrease to more sections with additional safety distances to adhere to.

 2.3.1 Safety distances

-When constructing an LPG facility strong emphasis should be placed on designing the facility according to the correct and applicable codes and standards in the area/country of construction.
-These standards will provide an engineer with the correct information and guidance to correctly and more importantly – safely design an LPG bulk storage facility.
+When constructing an LPG facility, strong emphasis should be placed on designing it according to the correct and applicable codes and standards in the area/country of construction.
+These standards will provide an engineer with the correct information and guidance to design an LPG bulk storage facility correctly and, more importantly, safely.

 One of the key concerns when designing an LPG bulk storage facility is the correct implementation of safety distances.
-These govern the required safety distances between storage (pressurized) vessels with other storage vessels, whether it is another LPG storage vessel or another chemical storage vessel.
-These safety distances also govern the allowable minimum distance between an LPG pressure vessel and the plot borders, roads etc.
+These govern the required safety distances between storage (pressurized) vessels and other storage vessels, whether it is another LPG storage vessel or another chemical storage vessel.
+These safety distances also govern the allowable minimum distance between an LPG pressure vessel and the plot borders, roads, etc.

-The safety distances limit the overall storage that can be stored safely at a certain facility.
-The use of an internationally accepted standard is therefore very important during the feasibility stages and estimations of the possible storage on site.
-In South Africa codes like the SANS 10087, and NFPA 58 codes are adequate and proper sound engineering judgement should be practised when implementing the codes.
+The safety distances limit the overall storage that can be safely stored at a certain facility.
+Therefore, the use of an internationally accepted standard is very important during the feasibility stages and estimations of possible storage on site.
+In South Africa, codes like the SANS 10087 and NFPA 58 codes are adequate, and proper sound engineering judgement should be practised when implementing the codes.

 3 LPG Storage: Gas Composition